The fourth episode of the Leading Communities Podcast was released on 8th May and focused on sports and mental health.

-Host Marieanne Delaney of iDeal Directions Marketing was joined by Sports Psychologist Dr Jennifer Cummings and Olympian Athlete Thomas Bosworth, who provided valuable and interesting discussions around how sport benefits mental health through developing coping mechanisms for athletes and the public, young and old.
+Host Marieanne Delaney of iDeal Directions Marketing was joined by Sports Psychologist Dr. Jennifer Cummings and Olympian Athlete Thomas Bosworth, who provided interesting discussions around how sport benefits mental health through developing coping mechanisms for athletes and the public, young and old.

-- There are a lot of community organisations who use sport as a vehicle for positive interaction and change.
-Using sport with NEET young people, helps to develop their self-esteem, set goals, teamwork, etc and a lot of these skills are transferable to the workplace.
+- There are many community organisations that use sport as a vehicle for positive interaction and change.
+Using sport with NEET young people helps to develop their self-esteem, set goals, teamwork, and a lot of these skills are transferable to the workplace.

 - Losing is incredibly demoralising.
 It is at this point that it is important to be positive irrespective of the outcome and that will help anyone analyse any situation better.
-A lot of athletes set themselves up for failure because they are unrealistic to believe that they can win all the time.
+Many athletes set themselves up for failure because they are unrealistic to believe that they can win all the time.
 Only one person can win.

-- It is important to work closely with communities to develop programs and evaluate such programs so that there is evidence on what works and doesn’t.
-Evidence is essential because it has an impact on funding, policy makers.
+- It is important to work closely with communities to develop programs and evaluate programs so that there is evidence on what works and doesn’t.
+Evidence is essential because it has an impact on funding and policymakers.
 However, although communities are doing a lot of good work, they are not going that extra step to gather evidence.

 Who Is This Podcast For?

-For community leaders who are looking to gain practical knowledge around health and behaviour and how to engage communities.
-This podcast is a great starting point to setting you on the right track.
+For community leaders who are looking to gain practical knowledge around health, behaviour, and how to engage communities.
+This podcast is a great starting point to set you on the right track.
+Listen here.

 You can also click here to read more of our blogs.